 Intuition is an automatic tool just waiting to be used.
 And everyone can connect to it.
 The key is to practice so you can recognize that inner knowing when it shows up.

 In this two part series, we’ll explore the sixth sense and what you can do to make it stronger.
 Today, I’ll cover the four main avenues for receiving intuition.

-If you’d like to learn How to Boost Your Intuition, I invite you to join me for a free online webinar on Wednesday, November 15 at noon Pacific.
+If you’d like to learn How to Magnify Your Intuition, I invite you to join me for a free online webinar on Wednesday, December 6 at noon Pacific.
 In this free training, you’ll discover how to use this powerful resource to gain greater confidence and ease in your life.
 RSVP here.

 Most people aren’t sure if they’re intuitive, but have an inkling that they might be.

 Do you ever get ideas when you’re in the shower, regularly have vivid dreams, experience stretches of “synchronicity,” get a gut feeling that turns out to be true, or suddenly just “know” something even though you have no idea how you know?

 I feel pretty safe guessing that you said yes to at least one of those.
 That’s because we all have the ability to tune into our intuition.

 The four main ways intuitive guidance comes in are called “clairs” meaning “clear”: